pdjr-signalk-plugins/ais-reporter/README.md

-Reports are issued at a user configured rate to each defined endpoint and reporting of the 'self' vessel can be configured differently to that of other vessels giving some control over resource consumption on the host vessel's Ethernet connection.
+Reports are issued at a user configured rate to each defined endpoint and reporting of the 'self' vessel can be configured differently to that of other vessels giving some control over resource consumption on the host vessel's Internet connection.

 ## Plugin configuration